mpindera/pythonProject/README.md

 Calculation of caloric requirements, protein, fat, and carbohydrates based on the input values Displaying the calculated values in a table format Sending an email to the patient with the calculated diet information
+#Admin Interface:

+Fill in the required information in the input fields (patient email, patient name, dietitian name, gender, activity level, weight, height, and age).
+Click on the "Calculate" button to calculate the diet information.
+The calculated values will be displayed in a table format.
+Click on the "Send" button to send the calculated diet information to the patient via email.
+If any required field is missing, an error message will be displayed.